 Rage quit: an event that generally occurs after a player is overwhelmed with "rage" (see: 'Rage').
 This usually involves yanking their phone line out of their wall or computer, or simply hitting the alt+F4 combination to leave a game.
 Sometimes, but not always, players will then isolate themselves in their real-life surroundings to either mope or, in the most severe cases, inflict mental or physical harm on themselves or others.
 See: 'QQ.'

-RD: short for "Reflect Damage," an ability that is sometimes assigned to elite and champion mobs that redirect a percentage of the damage dealt by the character back to the character.
+RD: short for "Reflect Damage," an ability that is sometimes assigned to elite and champion mobs that, when attacked, automatically deal damage back to the character.
 See: 'Affix.'

 Resource: term for the expendable "energy" required by D3 classes to cast spells or activate abilities.
-They are: Fury for barbarians, Hatred and Discipline for demon hunters, Spirit for monks, Mana for witch doctors, and Arcane Power for wizards.
+They are: Fury for barbarians, Wrath for crusaders, Hatred and Discipline for demon hunters, Spirit for monks, Mana for witch doctors, and Arcane Power for wizards.

 RF: short for "Rapid Fire," a skill specific to the demon hunter class.

-RMAH: short for "real money auction house."
+RMAH: vanilla - short for "real money auction house."
 Serves as a junction where players trade items and commodities (including gold) with real currency as the bartering chip.
+It was shut down on March 18, 2014.

 RNG: short for "Random Number Generator" or generation, a system that many aspects of Diablo III follow, such as item affixes and quality, elite monster affixes, and dungeon map and pathing.
 See: 'Affix' and 'Roll.'